tari-labs/tari-university/src/preface/introduction.md

 #### Reports

-- [Merged Mining](https://tari-labs.github.io/tari-university/merged-mining/merged-mining-scene/MergedMiningIntroduction.html) - Presents a fundamental understanding to the concept of merged mining, including definitions, relevant case studies and vector attacks
+- [Merged Mining](../merged-mining/merged-mining-scene/MergedMiningIntroduction.md) - Presents a fundamental understanding to the concept of merged mining, including definitions, relevant case studies and vector attacks
-- [Layer 2 Scaling Survey (Part 1)](https://tari-labs.github.io/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.html) - Presents an overview of different layer 2 scaling solutions being worked at today, as well as a basic SWOT analysis of each
+- [Layer 2 Scaling Survey (Part 1)](../layer2scaling/layer2scaling-landscape/layer2scaling-survey.md) - Presents an overview of different layer 2 scaling solutions being worked at today, as well as a basic SWOT analysis of each
 - [Layer 2 Scaling Survey (Part 2)](../layer2scaling/more-landscape/landscape-update.md) - Presents an overview of different layer 2 scaling solutions being worked at today, as   well as a basic SWOT analysis of each
-- [Atomic Swaps](https://tari-labs.github.io/tari-university/protocols/atomic-swaps/AtomicSwaps.html) - Basics of Atomic Swaps
+- [Atomic Swaps](../protocols/atomic-swaps/AtomicSwaps.md) - Basics of Atomic Swaps
-- [Basics of Scriptless Scripts](https://tari-labs.github.io/tari-university/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.html) - Basics of Scriptless Scripts
+- [Basics of Scriptless Scripts](../cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md) - Basics of Scriptless Scripts
-- [Introduction to Schnorr Signatures](https://tari-labs.github.io/tari-university/cryptography/digital_signatures/introduction.html) - An Introduction to Schnorr Signatures and Signature Aggregation
+- Introduction to Schnorr Signatures [Basics](../cryptography/digital_signatures/basics.md) [Schnorr Signatures](../cryptography/digital_signatures/schnorr_signatures.md) - An Introduction to Schnorr Signatures and Signature Aggregation

 #### Beginners